thin-edge/thin-edge.io-specs/src/software-management/usecase-update-swlist.md

 Name | "Cloud"
 --- | ---
 **Purpose** | The cloud triggers the "update swlist" operation, and finally receives it's result.
-The trigger request contains the sw-list to the SM mapper on the device.
+The trigger request contains the sw-list to the Cloud mapper on the device.
-**Sequence** | (1) The Cloud sends a request to start an update to the SM mapper on the device.
+**Sequence** | (1) The Cloud sends a request to start an update to the Cloud mapper on the device.
 The request contains the sw-list.
-&nbsp;| (2) The cloud gets feedback from SM mapper (status "executing") when update was started.
+&nbsp;| (2) The cloud gets feedback from Cloud mapper (status "executing") when update was started.
-&nbsp;| (3) The cloud gets feedback from SM mapper (status "successful") when update was sucessfully processed.
+&nbsp;| (3) The cloud gets feedback from Cloud mapper (status "successful") when update was sucessfully processed.
 &nbsp;|&nbsp;
-**Further Spec**| Spec about details of interface between Cloud and SM Mapper is under construction.
+**Further Spec**| Spec about details of interface between Cloud and Cloud Mapper is under construction.
 See [Ticket CIT-439](https://cumulocity.atlassian.net/browse/CIT-439)

 &nbsp;
 &nbsp;